agentmorris/camera-trap-ml-survey/README.md

 * Markoff H, Galaktionovs J. Hierarchical Re-Classification: Combining Animal Classification Models with Vision Transformers. arXiv preprint arXiv:2510.14594.
 2025 Oct 16.

 #### Papers from 2024

-* Goward SL.
-Using remote camera traps to monitor population demographics and community ecology of divii (Dall’s sheep): Part of a community-based monitoring program in the Northern Richardson Mountains, NT.
-Doctoral dissertation, University of Victoria, 2024.

 #### Papers from 2023